polymathic-institute/polybok/Literature Notes/Communication/Copyrighting/Creating a Tone of Voice Guide.md

+---
+title: "Creating a Tone of Voice Guide"
+enableToc: false
+---

 A tone of voice guide outlines the elements involved with how to write like the brand.
 These elements include:

 - Brand Value